lingli1996/GLOBE/README.md

 ## 📄 Citation

-If you use Globe in your research, please cite our paper:
+If you use GLOBE in your research, please cite our paper:

 ```bibtex
 @inproceedings{globe2025,